How it began

 Award-winning documentary filmmaker, Claire Jeantet is passionate about creating content with meaning and depth.
 She co-founded in 2008 the French production company Inediz along with Fabrice Catérini.
 Focused on long-term visual work, she captures the daily lives of resilient people transformed by a key moment.
 Believing in the power of stories to change the world, she collaborates with media, international organizations and NGOs.
 Her main field of interest is social issues, with a focus on refugees, women’s rights and access to health care.

 Claire met with Mulikat Okanlawon in 2016 in Sokoto, Nigeria and Mulikat is featured in the two documentaries that Claire co-directed and produced about the journey of noma survivors, Restoring Dignity (52 min.) and Surviving Noma (4 min.30).
-Translated in ten languages, her films on noma have been screened in about 100 events in 28 countries.
+Translated in ten languages, her films on noma have been screened in over 100 international events.
 They have been selected in 26 festivals and won several awards.

-After managing MSF noma campaign successfully, Claire is still very much involved in raising awareness on this preventable and treatable disease and advancing the advocacy agenda.
-In addition to her collaboration with Elysium’s co-founder, she is involved in the collaborative project ‘The Politics of Disease Framing: Surviving and Overcoming Neglect’ together with other researchers from the Center for Applied Human Rights at the University of York.
+After managing Médecins Sans Frontières / Doctors without borders (MSF) noma campaign successfully, Claire is still very much involved in raising awareness on this preventable and treatable disease and advancing the advocacy agenda.
+In addition to her collaboration with Elysium’s co-founder, she is involved in the collaborative project ‘The Politics of Disease Framing: Surviving and Overcoming Neglect’ together with other researchers from the Center for Applied Human Rights at the University of York and has been collaborating closely with other researchers and organisations working on noma.